qcri/DiplomaticPulse/README.md

 ## Overview

-This repository should provide much of the structure and parsing code needed to crawl and scrape various countries's Ministry of Foreign Affairs (MFA) web pages contents with very little effort.
-On launching our Diplomatic pulse scrapy crawlers, the Diplomatic pulse clones our backend data: XPATHs of each country's website layout to crawl and scrape the html contents.
+This repository should provide much of the structure and parsing code needed to crawl and scrape various countries Ministry of Foreign Affairs (MFA) web pages contents with very little effort.
+On launching our Diplomatic pulse Scrapy crawlers, the Diplomatic pulse clones our back end data: XPATHs of each country's website layout to crawl and scrape the html contents.

 ## Requirements